$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

-Coordinates and schedules the interpreting services for deaf and hard of hearing students and participates in interpreting educational and general information exchanged in an educational setting by using manual and oral methods of communication for the deaf and hard of hearing.
+Coordinates and schedules the interpreting services for Deaf or hard of hearing students and participates in interpreting educational and general information exchanged in an educational institution by using manual and oral methods of communication including signed English and American Sign Language for the Deaf or hard of hearing.

-Coordinates and schedules the interpreting services for deaf and hard of hearing students for classes, meetings, and student activities.
+Coordinates and schedules the interpreting services for Deaf or hard of hearing students for in-person and virtual classes, meetings, and student activities.

-Conducts on the job evaluations and assesses training needs of Sign Language Interpreters I and II and proposes and provides workshops to meet those needs.
+Conducts on the job evaluations and assesses training needs of Sign Language Interpreters and proposes and provides workshops to meet those needs.

-Maintains files and materials on technical sign vocabulary to assist interpreters working in specialized subject areas.
+Maintains resource materials on technical sign vocabulary to assist interpreters working in specialized subject areas.

-Provides in-service training for other college departments and communicates with instructors explaining deaf and hard of hearing student services.
+Provides in-service training for other college departments and communicates with faculty and staff explaining Deaf or hard of hearing student services.

-Using manual and oral means of communication for the deaf and hard of hearing, interprets educational information for up to approximately 50% of the time for deaf and hard of hearing students in the classroom, meetings, activities, and emergencies.
+Using manual and oral means of communication for the Deaf or hard of hearing, interprets educational information for up to approximately 50% of the time for Deaf and hard of hearing students in the classroom, meetings, activities, and emergencies..

 Continually assesses a student's communications skills in speech, lip-reading, signs, and fingerspelling in order to utilize the most appropriate communication methods based on the student's needs and preferences.

-Observes problems encountered and progress being made by deaf and hard of hearing students and reports observations to instructional and program staff.
+Observes progress being made by Deaf or hard of hearing students and reports observations to instructional and program staff.

-May perform a variety of ministerial duties related to the effective operation of programs for the deaf and hard of hearing such as accepting telephone calls, disseminating information, preparing and processing correspondence, reports, and records, and maintaining files.
+May perform a variety of clerical duties related to the effective operation of programs that include services for the Deaf or hard of hearing such as accepting telephone calls, disseminating information, preparing and processing correspondence and records, reports, maintaining files, and utilization of general and specialized software programs and adaptive technology.

 Performs related duties as assigned.

-A Senior Sign Language Interpreter Specialist coordinates and schedules the interpreting services for deaf and hard of hearing students and participates in interpreting educational and general information exchanged in an educational setting by using manual and oral methods of communication.
+A Senior Sign Language Interpreter Specialist coordinates and schedules the interpreting services for the Deaf or hard of hearing students in an educational institution and participates in providing a variety of expressive and receptive sign language interpretation, sign language transliteration or oral transliteration services by using manual and oral methods of communication including signed English and American Sign Language to convey the full meaning of the hearing information being communicated.

 General supervision is received from an academic supervisor or administrator.
-Provides work direction and coordination over the activities of Sign Language Interpreters I and II.
+Provides work direction and coordination over the activities of Sign Language Interpreters Specialists.
+May provide work direction to student employees.

 Knowledge of:

-Standard methods of manual communication for the deaf and hard of hearing including American Sign Language, signed English, fingerspelling, and non-manual expression including facial, eye, and body language
+Standard methods of manual communication for the Deaf or hard of hearing including American Sign Language, signed English, fingerspelling, and non-manual expression including facial, eye, and body language

 The culture and cultural experiences of the Deaf community